warte67/SDOM/docs/progress.md

 _“Today we offered clang our humility, GCC our patience, and the compiler gods their due — and in return, we received silence from the build system.”_

 ### 🧩 Variant & Registry Refactor
-- Completed analyzer-driven safety corrections and template-instantiation cleanup verified across all major compilers.
+- Completed analyzer-guided safety corrections and template instantiation cleanup across all major compilers.
-- Reworked the internal container model: `VariantStorage::Array` and `Object` now store `std::shared_ptr<Variant>` elements, resolving incomplete-type expansion issues under **clang/clang-tidy**.
+- Reworked the internal container model: `VariantStorage::Array` and `Object` now store `std::shared_ptr<Variant>` elements, resolving incomplete-type expansion issues under **Clang** and **clang-tidy**.
-- Updated all call sites and tests to use pointer semantics (`elem->toDebugString()`, `kv.second->toLua()`, etc.).
+- Updated all call sites and unit tests to adopt pointer semantics (`elem->toDebugString()`, `kv.second->toLua()`, etc.).
-- Revalidated the full `Variant_UnitTests` suite — over 30 categories passing, including threading, dynamic converter, recursion, and numeric-coercion stress tests.
+- Revalidated the full `Variant_UnitTests` suite — over 30 categories now passing, including threading, dynamic conversion, recursion, and numeric-coercion stress tests.
-- Achieved cross-compiler compliance: builds cleanly under **Clang**, **GCC**, and **MSVC** with `-Wall -Wextra` and zero warnings.
+- Achieved full cross-compiler compliance: builds cleanly under **Clang**, **GCC**, and **MSVC**, all with `-Wall -Wextra` and zero warnings.
-- Verified `examples/test/prog` links and runs the complete Variant regression suite successfully.
+- Verified `examples/test/prog` links successfully and executes the complete Variant regression suite.

 ### 🧠 Targeted Analyzer Suppressions
-- Added selective `NOLINTNEXTLINE(clang-analyzer-optin.cplusplus.VirtualCall)` suppressions at known, intentional call sites (e.g., certain `TristateButton` constructors).
+- Applied selective `NOLINTNEXTLINE(clang-analyzer-optin.cplusplus.VirtualCall)` suppressions at intentional, well-documented call sites (e.g., `TristateButton` constructors).
-  Each suppression includes a clear rationale and a reference to this progress log.
+  Each includes inline rationale and a reference to this log for traceability.
-  These cases are isolated, low-risk, and earmarked for later replacement with explicit helper or deferred-initialization patterns.
+  These cases are isolated, low-risk, and marked for future replacement via explicit helper or deferred-initialization patterns.
-- Planned follow-up: a focused refactor pass to eliminate remaining suppressions via non-virtual initialization helpers.
+- Planned follow-up: a dedicated refactor pass to remove all remaining suppressions by introducing non-virtual initialization helpers.

 ### 🧩 Lifecycle Refactor — Virtual-Free Construction
-Introduced non-virtual `startup()` and `shutdown()` methods in both `IDisplayObject` and `IAssetObject` to eliminate virtual dispatch during construction and destruction.
-This isolates initialization and teardown logic from C++ object lifetime semantics while preserving polymorphic behavior in regular runtime methods (`onInit()`, `onQuit()`, etc.).
+Introduced non-virtual `startup()` and `shutdown()` methods in both `IDisplayObject` and `IAssetObject` to remove virtual dispatch from constructors and destructors.
+This cleanly separates initialization and teardown logic from object lifetime semantics while preserving polymorphic runtime behavior through standard methods like `onInit()` and `onQuit()`.

-Each subclass now performs construction-safe setup within `startup()` (e.g., resource allocation, event registration) and uses `onInit()` for post-registration or runtime logic.
+Each subclass now performs construction-safe setup in `startup()` (resource allocation, event registration, etc.) and defers runtime logic to `onInit()`.
+`Core::onQuit()` was updated to invoke `shutdown()` recursively, ensuring an orderly, owner-controlled teardown sequence.
-This resolves all remaining `clang-analyzer-optin.cplusplus.VirtualCall` warnings and formalizes a two-phase initialization model for SDOM objects.
+Together, these changes resolve all remaining `clang-analyzer-optin.cplusplus.VirtualCall` warnings and formalize a consistent two-phase lifecycle across SDOM objects.

 ### 🧩 Compiler & Static Analysis
-- Integrated `clang-tidy` diagnostics and resolved all implicit conversion, shadowing, and narrowing warnings.
+- Integrated **clang-tidy** diagnostics and resolved all implicit conversion, shadowing, and narrowing warnings.
-- Added `explicit` constructors and `noexcept` move semantics for STL and cross-platform compliance.
+- Added `explicit` constructors and `noexcept` move semantics for stronger STL and cross-platform compliance.
-- Removed all empty `catch` blocks — exceptions now route through `SDOM_LOG_ERROR` or `ERROR()` macros with file/line reporting.
+- Eliminated empty `catch` blocks — all exceptions now propagate through `SDOM_LOG_ERROR` or `ERROR()` macros with file/line reporting.
-- Achieved analyzer parity: both `cppcheck` and `clang-tidy` report zero actionable defects in `SDOM_Variant.*`.
+- Achieved analyzer parity: both **cppcheck** and **clang-tidy** now report zero actionable defects in `SDOM_Variant.*`.

 ### 🌟 Summary
-Today’s focus was transforming the Variant system from an experimental component into a hardened, analyzer-clean, compiler-agnostic core.
-The subsystem is now **production-ready**, fully thread-safe, and verified across compilers.
-Focus now returns to the **IDataObject** hierarchy and the design of the upcoming reflection and registry framework.
+Today’s work transformed the Variant subsystem from an experimental prototype into a hardened, analyzer-clean, compiler-agnostic foundation.
+The system is now **production-ready**, **thread-safe**, and **consistent across compilers**.
+Focus now shifts back to the **IDataObject** hierarchy and the design of the upcoming reflection and registry framework.

+---

 **🚧 Next Steps**
 - ☐ Design `DataRegistry` for centralized reflection management